rocknswimmer/FEC/README.md

     or npm run build to compile a production build.

-4. Run npm run-server-dev to start the server up.
+4. Run npm run server-dev to start the server up.
 5. The port is currently set to  3001 to change that simply change the number in app.listen at the bottom of server/index.js

 **Dev Dependencies:**